 A. Permitted Uses and Disclosures by Business Associate:

 1. Agreement: The “Agreement” shall mean the applicable agreement between Covered Entity and Business Associate under which Business Associate provides services to Covered Entity which involve the use or disclosure of PHI.
-Except as otherwise limited in this BAA, Business Associate may use or disclose PHI to perform services for, or on behalf of, Covered Entity as specified in the Agreement, provided that such use or disclosure of PHI would not otherwise violate the HIPAA Rules if such use or disclosure of PHI was made by Covered Entity.
+To the extent Provider Data (as defined in the Agreement) is PHI, except as otherwise limited in this BAA, Business Associate may use or disclose PHI as specified in the Agreement, provided that such use or disclosure of PHI would not otherwise violate the HIPAA Rules if such use or disclosure of PHI was made by Covered Entity.

 3. Data Aggregation: Business Associate may use PHI to provide data aggregation services related to the healthcare operations of Covered Entity.